ABOUT ACT SIX

 Undeterred by the substantial cost and many unknowns, Whitworth took the risk and with initial scholarship support from Palmer Scholars, a powerful partnership was launched.
 NLF and Whitworth got to work and the first 11 scholars arrived on campus in 2003.
 Four years later all 11 of those first scholars graduated from Whitworth with records of distinguished leadership, service and academic achievement.

-Building on that early success, the Act Six network has steadily expanded and now includes 13 colleges partnering with seven affiliates in nine cities across two regions.
+Building on that early success, the Act Six network has steadily expanded and now includes 15 colleges partnering with six affiliates in nine cities across two regions.

 There are underserved communities across the country that enjoy wonderful cultural and economic diversity where people from different backgrounds, perspectives, and life experiences have regular opportunities to interact and communicate.
 Yet these communities also yearn for new generations of committed, visionary leaders who will build bridges across differences and respond creatively to the pressing challenges they confront.